-On the other hand, it is erroneous to think that Muslims reject the Bible in total and do not accept a single passage of it.
+On the other hand, it is erroneous to think that Muslims reject the Bible entirely.
 There are at least two reasons for this:

-- 1st.
-One of the main articles of faith in Islam is the belief in all prophets and messengers sent before the advent of the last of them, Prophet Muhammad.
-This also necessitates believing in the holy books revealed to those prophets in the original forms of their revelation; - 2nd.
-According to the Qur'an all prophets were Muslims (i.e. those who consciously and lovingly submitted to the will of Allah), what they thought was nothing but earlier versions of Islam (conscious and loving submission to Allah) and their followers were Muslims as well.
-The fact that the transmissions of earlier revelations, prior to the Qur'an suffered from inaccuracies and misinterpretations does not justify a total and categorical rejection of such scriptures.
-There are bound to be some passage or portions of the Bible whose essence, if not wording, need not be rejected by Muslims.
+- a) One of the main articles of faith in Islam is the belief in all prophets and messengers sent before the advent of the last of them, Prophet Muhammad.
+This also necessitates believing in the holy books revealed to those prophets in the original forms of their revelation;(3) - b) According to the Qur'an all prophets were Muslims (i.e. those who consciously and lovingly submitted to the will of Allah), what they taught was nothing but earlier versions of Islam (conscious and loving submission to Allah) and their sincere followers were Muslims as well.(4) The fact that the transmission of earlier revelations, prior to the Qur'an came to suffer from inaccuracies and misinterpretations does not justify a total and categorical rejection of such scriptures.
+There are bound to be some passages and portions of the Bible whose essence, if not wording, need not be rejected by Muslims.